AmaaniGoose/amaanigoose.github.io/index.md

 ## About me

-I am an University student and options trader, currently studying towards my BTech degree at Jawaharlal Nehru University, India.
+I am a university student and options trader, currently studying towards my BTech degree at Jawaharlal Nehru University, India.
 I am interested in financial markets and web development.
 In the future, I want to become an investment banking and finance professional.

 ## Education